 - Juice of one lemon

-- 2-3 TBSP dried cranberries or other dried fruit
+- 2-3 tablespoon dried cranberries or other dried fruit

-- 1/2 tsp each sea salt & black pepper
+- ½ teaspoon each sea salt & black pepper

 - Cut kale into pieces and place in a large bowl.
 Drizzle olive oil and lemon juice over kale and massage into leaves until thoroughly coated.
 Allow to marinate for at least 10 minutes (15 is better).
 Toss with nuts, cranberries, and salt and pepper.
 Taste and add additional seasoning if needed.
 Enjoy!